A Cryptographic Test of Quantumness and Certifiable Randomness from a Single Quantum Device: Accumulating randomness across multiple rounds

-where $h(x)=(1+u)\log(1+u)-u$ and the second inequality holds provided $\eta\gg g(2\gamma)$.
+where the second line uses the expression for the moment generating function for the binomial distribution and the last inequality uses $2<e$ and holds for $C_1$ large enough.
 This completes the argument.
-To extend it to the general case, we use two tail bounds for martingales that replace the use of the Chernoff bound and Bennett's inequality respectively.
+To extend it to the general case, we use two tail bounds for martingales that replace the use of the Chernoff bound and the Prohorov bound respectively.
 The first is Azuma's inequality.

-\begin{theorem}[Azuma's inequality] Let $(\xi_i,\mathcal{F}_i)_{0\leq i \leq n}$ be a martingale difference sequence such that $\xi_0=0$ and $\xi_i \leq 1$ for each $i\in\{1,\ldots,n\}$.
+\begin{theorem}[Azuma's inequality] Let $(\xi_i,\mathcal{F}_i)_{0\leq i \leq n}$ be a martingale difference sequence such that $\xi_0=0$ and $|\xi_i| \leq 1$ for each $i\in\{1,\ldots,n\}$.
 Then for any $t\geq 0$,

 \end{theorem}